newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 - Lab 1 - Deploying basic configs with Ansible
   - Write Your First Ansible Playbook that will configure SNMP setting on 6 devices!
 3 IOS and 3 JUNOS devices
+- Lab 2 - Deploying Configs From a File
+  - Shows how to push configuration using files.

 ---